anthonyesau/SassToolbox/docs/swatchbook.md

 # Swatchbook

-The color component is allows you to easily set multiple palettes and refer to colors within them.
+This color management tool allows you to easily set multiple palettes and refer to colors within them.

 ## Define Palettes